 Hampstead, London: The discreet charm of the bourgeoisie

-One of the richest neighborhoods known for its aristocracy.
+One of the richest neighbourhoods known for its aristocracy.
 It is located on a hill and is famous for its many parks, lakes and some of the most expensive dwellings, respectively.
-The neighborhood has an atmosphere similar to that of the countryside, but is in the immediate vicinity of the finest restaurants.
+The neighbourhood has an atmosphere similar to that of the countryside but is in the immediate vicinity of the finest restaurants.